How to Transfer a Work Permit to a New Employer in China

 By Hugo Butcher Piat

 For foreigners working in China, the work permit is a crucial document that must be attained prior to commencing work.
-The work permit is tied to your employer, which means that when changing jobs, the work permit must also be transferred to the new employer.
+The work permit is tied to your employer, which means that when changing jobs, you must first cancel the work permit with your previous employer, before applying for a new work permit with your new employer.

 Below, we outline the documents and steps required to complete this process.